 is at 195 Log Cabin Road, Kennebunkport, Maine 04046.
 Our Satellite

-is the National Streetcar Museum
+campus is the National Streetcar Museum

 in Lowell, Massachusetts.

 These vehicles tell an epic story.
 That story is about cities and towns across our nation and abroad.
 It’s about individual lives expanding and it’s about leisure and work.
-Technological advancements are recognized.
+It’s about how technological advancements are recognized.
 It represents the rise and fall and resurgence of the streetcar industry.
 The collection demonstrates how the past informs the present and guides the future.
 It offers tangible examples of craftsmanship and hard work and core values.
 It is evidence of the importance of preserving and restoring artifacts that bring history to life.